 What is a request for approval?

 A request for approval is a formal process in which you ask a senior team member for their approval.
 This could be a project manager, the head of a department, or even an external client.
+It’s a common part of the creative review process for marketing teams and agencies, who need to get a final sign-off before an asset goes live.

 A request for approval is used in a wide variety of cases, including: